 Based on our guidelines above, you usually end up with a teapot that can contain 300-500 ml (10-15 oz) water.
 If you don't have a suitable one yet, you may consider this teapot, which is especially made for blooming teas.

 - If you're just steeping for yourself, you may also go for a glass mug, following the same size specifications as above.

 With the right glass teapot you are now ready to go!
-In the next part we will explain further what temperature and steeping time to apply.
+In the next part we will explain what temperature and steeping time to apply.

 Steeping Temperature and Time

 For the first steep our focus is to let the blooming flower 'bloom' properly.
 As blooming teas are tightly bundled, it is essential to use water just below boiling point (95ºC/200ºF) for them to properly bloom.
 It takes about 2-3 minutes for a flowering tea to start blooming and another 2-3 minutes to fully unfurl.
 As soon as it reaches full bloom, it is ready to be poured over gently for your first cup of tea.
 The first steep will have a strong flavor with an intense aroma of the flowers that are part of the tea.

 Note: the first steep may be strong, because it takes some time for the tea to unfurl.
 If you prefer a lighter brew, reduce the steeping temperature to 85ºC/185ºF.
 As a result, it will take longer for the tea to unfurl (about 10 minutes), but the resulting brew will have a lighter taste.
 This is because tea will stop releasing flavor as soon as the water temperature drops below a certain level.

 The Second/Third Steep

 In contrary to what most first time blooming tea drinkers believe, this tea type can be steeped more than once!
 Generally, flowering tea can be brewed up to 3 times, with changing flavors during every steep.
 So let's discuss how you can approach the second preparation below.